scottgal/mostlylucidweb/Mostlylucid/Markdown/dockercomposedevdeps.md

 **NOTE: I've found that on Windows you really need to run Docker Desktop installer as admin to ensure it installs correctly.**

 # Creating a Docker Compose file
 Docker Compose uses a YAML file to define the services you want to run.
-Here's an example of a simple `devdeps-docker-compose.yml` file that defines a database service:
+Here's an example of a simple `devdeps-docker-compose.yml` file that defines a database service and an Email service:

 ```yaml
 services: